ernestoarbitrio/pytest-runner/README.md

 ## Features 😎

-- Run tests using `local or venv` pytest command
+- Run single tests or test modules using `local or venv` pytest command
-- Run tests using pytest through a `docker container`
+- Run single tests or test modules using pytest through a `docker container`
 - Optional inspection of pytest configurantion in `setup.cfg` or `pyproject.toml`

 If `pytest_runner.check_config` is `true`, before the test execution, `pytest-runner` checks the configuration file of your project, for example for a `toml` file like this: